6 Important Questions For Choosing IB Subjects

 So you have decided to do the IB Diploma.
-I am assuming that you must be familiar with all the benefits that the IB Program offers its students.
-By now, you must be convinced that IBDP is going to be worth the effort and you must be excited to choose your subjects.
-This article gives you 7 questions that walk you through the process of narrowing down the six subjects you should take.
-Mind you that these pointers are not just some wishy-washy suggestions but a proven method of identifying the subjects which will help you reap the best out of IB Diploma:
+You must be familiar with all the benefits that the IB Program offers its students.
+By now, you must be convinced that IBDP will be worth the effort, and you must be excited to choose your subjects.
+How to choose IB subjects?
+That is a question asked by every IB student about to embark on his IB journey.
+This article gives 7 questions that narrow down the six subjects you should take.

 Oh!
 Before you go on reading this article, make sure to check out this video to avoid the mistakes that people make while choosing their IB subjects.